 The Relay Style Running Base Drill

 As the name suggests, this drill is a little more elaborate.
 Unlike the first one that most of the time involves two people, this drill requires the team to be divided into two.
 One of the groups will line up at the home base, while the other group starts at the second base.
 One ball will then be given to the player at the front of the line for each team.
 At the sound of the whistle, the player with the ball will run around the bases, and after they round the last base, they will toss the ball to the player next in line from their team, who then takes off and repeats the same process, until every player in line has gone through the same process.
 It is a competition, so the team that wins will be the first one to have all its players make it around the bases.
 This is a somewhat competitive drill and the coach must be careful with all the throwing and shouting that will likely ensue.
 The aim is to have the kids compete and have fun while learning the principles of teamwork and accuracy.
+All that is needed for this drill is a ball, ensuring the field is outlined with the baseball diamond chalkers, so they have a clear path for their drill, and making sure that the players are having fun!

 The Hot Potato Drill